News from Sun Plans

 Be notified when new sun-inspired, passive solar home designs are posted to the web site.
-Also receive information about ideas that assist in the early house planning stages and new money-saving specials.
+Also receive information about ideas that assist in the early house planning stages.

 Read the 6 page article that includes an interview with Debra Rucker Coleman, Architect and author of The Sun-Inspired Home.
 Read the on line version here.